-GASOLINE EXPLOSION
+∕• WARNING

-Stop engine while fueling.
+- · Stop engine while fueling.

-Dot not smoke when fueling
+- Do not smoke when fueling.

-Keep sparks and flame away from tank
+- Keep sparks and flame away from tank.

-Do not leave unattended while fueling
+- Do not leave unattended while fueling.

-Wipe up spilled fuel and allow fumes to clear before starting engine.
+- Wipe up spilled fuel and allow fumes to clear before starting engine.

-Do not overfill tank, fuel expansion may cause overflow.
+- Do not overfill tank, fuel expansion may cause overflow.

-Replace the fuel cap only with proper cap from Lincoln Electric.
+- Replace the fuel cap only with the proper cap from Lincoln Electric.